Here at BusyTeacher.org we are commited to providing our community with top quality articles on latest trends in teaching English.

 HOW TO SUBMIT

 Submitting a guest article is really simple.
-We provide 3 convenient ways to do so:
+Here's how you can do it:

 We allow guest authors to add a short bio at the bottom of the article together with a back link to their website.

 Advantages of writing a guest article: Branding yourself: When you write a guest article for BusyTeacher, you get noticed by our new and regular readers which is an excellent exposure for you.
-Back links: We allow you to post 1 link to your blog or website.
-This is a quality beneficial backlink that can easily become additional traffic to your site and improve your site's ranking in Google and other search engines.
+Back links: We allow you to post 1 link to your blog or website ("nofollow").
+This is a quality beneficial backlink that can easily become additional traffic to your site.

 NOT SURE WHAT TO WRITE ABOUT?